The 17 Best Things to do in Denali National Park

 Tundra Wilderness Tour ($144.00)

 The Tundra Wilderness Tour is one of the buses that goes deeper into the park, and it’s the first choice for most travelers.
-Instead of just getting a bus ride, the Tundra Wilderness Tour offers guests a fully guided experience, complete with a history of the Park Road, information about the wildlife, and a rundown of the geography in Denali.
+The Tundra Wilderness Tour offers guests a fully guided experience, complete with a history of the Park Road, information about the wildlife, and a rundown of the geography in Denali.
 While the entire tour is five and a half hours, there are restroom breaks offered every ninety minutes, so you’ll never be too far removed from that lovely porcelain throne.

-The Tundra Wilderness Tour goes as far as possible on the Denali Park Road, which is to mile forty-three as of 2024.
+The Tundra Wilderness Tour goes as far as possible on the Denali Park Road.
+As of 2025 that’s mile forty-three.
 While the entire Park Road is ninety-two miles long, it is currently cut off by a landslide at mile forty-five.
-Because of this, buses will only be able to get to mile forty-three until 2026.
+Because of this, buses will only be able to get to mile forty-three until 2027.

 With its easy accessibility and existence as one of the only ways to actually see most of Denali National Park, it’s no surprise that this tour is the most popular in the entire Denali area.
 However, it also has its fair share of downsides, and I wouldn’t feel right if I didn’t tell you about them.
-Many complain about the cramped and claustrophobic nature of being on a school bus for five hours, as well as the fact that the windows themselves can be difficult to see out of.
+Many complain about how claustrophobic it is to be on a school bus for five hours, as well as the fact that the windows themselves can be difficult to see through when it’s raining.

 One traveler on TripAdvisor noted, “The views of the park are spectacular.
 But, the bus tour itself is horrendous.
 It is a school bus, extremely claustrophobic, > 50% of the views are obstructed by bus components or people around.”
 Not exactly a glowing review.